AbderrahimSoubaiElidrissi/pulse-digital-tt-node/README.md

 * Use node.js as runtime
 * The code should be on your gitlab account
+* Push your solution to the branch `yourName/parser`
 * Use Javascript ES5+ (javascript5+).

 Functional spec